oomek/attractplus/Layouts.md

 fe.add_image( name, x, y, w, h )
 ```

-Adds an image or video to the end of Attract-Mode's draw list.
+Adds an image or video to the end of the draw list.

 The default blend mode for images is `BlendMode.Alpha`

 **Parameters**

 -  `name` - The name of an image/video file to show.
 If a relative path is provided (i.e. `"bg.png"`) it is assumed to be relative to the current layout directory (or the plugin directory, if called from a plugin script).
-If a relative path is provided and the layout/plugin is contained in an archive, Attract-Mode will open the corresponding file stored inside of the archive.
+If a relative path is provided and the layout/plugin is contained in an archive, Attract-Mode Plus will open the corresponding file stored inside of the archive.
 Supported image formats are: `PNG`, `JPEG`, `GIF`, `BMP` and `TGA`.
 Videos can be in any format supported by FFmpeg.
-One or more [_Magic Tokens_](#magic-tokens) can be used in the name, in which case Attract-Mode will automatically update the image/video file appropriately in response to user navigation.
+One or more [_Magic Tokens_](#magic-tokens) can be used in the name, in which case Attract-Mode Plus will automatically update the image/video file appropriately in response to user navigation.
 For example `"man/[Manufacturer]"` will load the file corresponding to the manufacturer's name from the man subdirectory of the layout/plugin (example: `"man/Konami.png"`).
-When Magic Tokens are used, the file extension specified in `name` is ignored (if present) and Attract-Mode will load any supported media file that matches the Magic Token.
+When Magic Tokens are used, the file extension specified in `name` is ignored (if present) and Attract-Mode Plus will load any supported media file that matches the Magic Token.
 -  `x` - The x position of the image (in layout coordinates).
 -  `y` - The y position of the image (in layout coordinates).
 -  `w` - The width of the image (in layout coordinates).
 Default value is `0`, which enables `auto_width`.